MoneySavingExpert.com homepage

 Shared Ownership homes tend to be new-build properties.
 Some have been lived in before (known as resales), but most haven't – a property listing should say.

-Different property types are available, though mainly it's flats, apartments and houses.
-Bungalows and maisonettes are less common.
+Different property types are available, though mainly it's houses, flats and apartments (in 2023/24, around 65% of Shared Ownership sales were houses).
+Bungalows and maisonettes are less common through the scheme.

 You're unlikely to find a period property through Shared Ownership.